nahidulhasan/nodejs-weather-app/README.md

 ```

-If you want to modify out in your own way then call this way
+If you want to modify output in your own way then call this way

 ``` js